Location: Court

 And all of us so thrilled to finally be here

-As they came out on stage we all gave a cheer and the
+As they came out on stage we all gave a cheer – and the music began

 (Guitar Solo)